Sydney-Informatics-Hub/intro-git/notebooks/07_github.md

 git push origin main
 ```

 Since Alice set up a passphrase, it will prompt her for it.
-If you completed advanced settings for your authentication, it
-will not prompt for a passphrase.

 ```abc
 Enumerating objects: 16, done.